 Can you fancy eating strawberries for breakfast, lunch and dinner for almost three days back to back?
 Well, that was precisely what I did last week at the ‘California strawberries farm & culinary tour’.
 You can say I was on strawberry high by the end of the tour and for me that was a perfect way to relish summer.
 If that was not enough, I came home with two humongous boxes of strawberries to resume the indulgence.

 As some of you might have already predicted, this post is overloaded with photographs.
-When you are in the scenic city of Carmel, when you meet lovely people, attend such a beautiful gathering and visit strawberry farms, you want to capture it all.
+When you are in the scenic city of Carmel, meet lovely people, and visit strawberry farms, you want to capture it all.
 At least, I wanted to and I sure did.

 One of the farmer said, ‘Strawberries grows where people like to live’.

 After picking and eating the juiciest strawberries all the day long, we gathered by the pool in the evening and sipped some strawberry cocktails.

 It was a beautiful sunny day.
 The dinner was quite special, prepared by Chef Tim Wood, keeping strawberry in mind, of course.

 And yeah, I chased a bee too, at the Carmel Valley Ranch, which is truly a beautiful place to stay.
 And the first thing you will notice once you step inside the ranch are the lavender plants, spread across the whole area.